mossk92/CrowdMentor/README.md

         Issue1: No media queries, only responsive CSS terms used ● Profile Page:
-        Issue1: Page only - needs to include information about the user ● CreateAccout Page:
+        Issue1: Page only - needs to include information about the user
+        Issue2: Authorised users should be able to delete their profile
+        Issue3: Authorised users should be able to edit their profile ● CreateAccout Page:
         Issue1: Categories and Location have no validation - want drop down lists

 ####### Screenshots